oneeve8/kobble-data/content/Tutorial2.md

 Just create a Markdown file with a list of all the channels that you want to share with their links.

-Then share your *
+Then share your *Follow Me* channel

-When the recipient follows your shared channel
+When the recipient follows you,

 They can simply drag and drop any channel or track links that you shared into their own Kobble tree.